paldhous/ucb/2014/dataviz/md_raw/class8.md

 #### Shapefile

-This is a geodata format developed by [ESRI](http://www.esri.com/), manufacturer of ArcGIS, the leading commercial GIS program.
+This is a geodata format developed by [ESRI](http://www.esri.com/), manufacturer of ArcGIS, the leading commercial GIS application.
 Shapefiles can represent elements including points, lines and polygons, and can also include information on map projection and datums.

 Shapefiles are usually made available for download as zipped folders, and actually consist of a series of files.
 At a minimum, a shapefile must contain three component files, with the same root name and the following extensions:

 - `.shp` The main file containing the geometry of the points, lines or polygons mapped in the shapefile.
-- `.dbf` A database file in the dBASE format containing a table of data relating to the components of the geometry.
+- `.dbf` A database file in dBASE format containing a table of data relating to the components of the geometry.
 For example, in a world shapefile giving national boundaries, this table might contain data about the countries including their names, capital cities, population, annual GDP and so on.
 - `.sbn` A positional index of the shapefile’s geometry.

 There are several optional file types that may also be included, including a `.prj` file, which defines the map projection and datum to be used when loading the shapefile into GIS software.
 Refer to [ESRI’s technical specification](http://www.esri.com/library/whitepapers/pdfs/shapefile.pdf) and the [informative Wikipedia entry](http://en.wikipedia.org/wiki/Shapefile) for more details.